Sho Iwamoto / 岩本 祥

 • Do Derivative Boot Camp during the summer vacation.
 We have a mini test on the second week.

 • I will accept any questions (and welcome your visit anytime, even before the semester).
-You can find me on Instagram.

 With these reviews, your university life will be easier, more enjoyable, and more satisfactory.
 Otherwise, you will forget all high-school math and physics during the summer vacation!!
 And then, you will have to work harder than others after the entrance!